-- Build journeys to work into future flexibus and flexible feeder contracts where possible - Monitor proposed local bus service changes and work with operators to ensure they do not adversely affect journeys to key employment locations - Incorporate local bus services into school transport provision as much as possible. - Review the data that is reported so that it fully represents the transport network available. - Accessibility modelling software training to be completed for Travel and Transport Services so that data can be interrogated and recommendations for changes made.
+- Build journeys to work into future flexibus and flexible feeder contracts where possible - Monitor proposed local bus service changes and work with operators to ensure they do not adversely affect journeys to key employment locations - Incorporate local bus services into school transport provision as much as possible. - Review the data that is reported so that it fully represents the transport network available. - TRACC training to be completed for TTS so that data can be interrogated and recommendations for changes made.